 In the morning we tour Blue City and speak to several participating start-ups that are active in various segments of the fashion industry.
 In the afternoon we gain an in-depth understanding of how plastics - one of the main waste streams in footwear - can be recycled.
-We visit several facilities that recycle various kinds of plastics on a large scale or turn non-recyclable plastics into new raw resources, such as biofuels.
+We visit several facilities that recycle various kinds of plastics on a large scale or turn non-recyclable plastics into new raw resources, such as biofuels and other chemicals.

 In the evening we have a special dinner session on how to handle leather in the waste stream, featuring several experts in this field.

 Wednesday, December 4 - turning waste into wealth

 In the morning we head to Amsterdam, visiting an advanced textiles recycling plant that also sorts and upgrades footwear waste.
 In the afternoon we gains insights from experts at Excess Materials Exchange, a global marketplace that turns waste streams into value streams, linking different industries together.
 Then continuing on to a curated visit of Peterson Stoop, a design collective that creates high-end footwear collections by upgrading worn sneakers.

 Thursday, December 5 - circular footwear systems